patmejia/microbiome-trivia/to-do.md

 11. add style to questions `question-container` so that they fit in mobile view and update text style of questions to bold certain text

 # To-do:
 ### *pending...*
+- fix high score view for the phone
 - add all google search tags realted to gut, microbiome, health, weight loss, and diet -->

 9. Make a simple website that serves, fetchs questions from `questions.json`